paralax/ColossalOpera/intermediate/unwrap_text.md

 Most of us are familiar with word wrap and justifying blocks of text.
 Our text editors do this for us - "wrap text to a width of 80 characters" and such.
 We've done challenges where we have [made columns of text](https://www.reddit.com/r/dailyprogrammer/comments/2hssx6/29092014_challenge_182_easy_the_column_conundrum/) and we've also played with [decolumnizing text](https://www.reddit.com/r/dailyprogrammer/comments/3esrkm/20150727_challenge_225_easyintermediate/).
 But this one's a bit different.

 Given a block of text, can your program correctly identify the start of the next paragraph?
-You're fere to use any heuristic you want.
+You're free to use any heuristic you want.
 This one differs from previous challenges in that there is no whitespace between paragraphs like you had before.
 You may want to think about the statistics of lines the close a paragraph.

 # Challenge Input